Sohel440/Homomorphic-operation/README.md

 ## Overview ✨

-This project implements a *secure two-party basic arithmatic evaluation system* using *Homomorphic Encryption* with the use of *TenSEAL* library.
-We develop a *graphical user interface (GUI)* where a client can choose which operation it wants to perform on the server side with its dataset of items in a  secure way.
-The client encrypts its own dataset of items using any of the following schemes, i.e., *BFV encryption, **Paillier encryption,  **CKKS encryption, and send the result to the server end, and finally, the server  **homomorphically evaluates the desired operation* on the encrypted data without performing any decryption.
+This project implements a **secure two-party basic arithmatic evaluation system** using **Homomorphic Encryption** with the use of **TenSEAL** library.
+We develop a graphical user interface (GUI) where a client can choose which operation it wants to perform on the server side with its dataset of items in a  secure way.
+The client encrypts its own dataset of items using any of the following schemes, i.e., **BFV encryption**, **Paillier encryption**,  **CKKS encryption**, and send the result to the server end, and finally, the server  **homomorphically evaluates the desired operation** on the encrypted data without performing any decryption.
 The result is then sent back to the client where it can decrypt  and get back the required result.

 ## Features 🛠️

-- *BFV Homomorphic Encryption* for integer arithmetic operation.
+- **BFV Homomorphic Encryption** for integer arithmetic operation.
-- *Paillier Homomorphic Encryption* for only additive homomorphic arithmetic operation.
+- **Paillier Homomorphic Encryption** for only additive homomorphic arithmetic operation.
-- *CKKS Homomorphic Encryption* for floating-point arithmetic operation.
+- **CKKS Homomorphic Encryption** for floating-point arithmetic operation.
-- *Secure Client-Server Communication* using socket programming model.
+- **Secure Client-Server Communication** using socket programming model.
-- *GUI-Based Client Application* is built with Tkinter for the user interaction.
+- **GUI-Based Client Application** is built with Tkinter for the user interaction.
-- *Supports Multiple Operations: *Addition, Subtraction, Multiplication, Division, Cube , Squaring , and Percentage calculations.
+- Supports Multiple Operations: Addition, Subtraction, Multiplication, Division, Cube , Squaring , and Percentage calculations.

 ## Technologies Used 🚀

-- *Python 3*
+- **Python 3**
-- *TenSEAL✅* (Homomorphic Encryption Library)
+- **TenSEAL✅** (Homomorphic Encryption Library)
-- *Socket Programming✅*
+- **Socket Programming✅**
-- *Tkinter✅* (GUI for Client)
+- **Tkinter✅** (GUI for Client)
-- *Pickle✅* (Serialization)
+- **Pickle✅** (Serialization)

 ## 🔧 Installation